Single-trait Fine-mapping with FineBoost

 In this section, we demonstrate how to perform fine-mapping using

-individual-level genotype (X
+individual-level genotype (X) and phenotype

-) data.
+(Y) data.
 This approach uses raw data directly to identify

 causal variants.